Thant998/Simple_ATM-Machine/README.md

 # Sample ATM-Machine
-This Project is to make an Automated Teller Machine with user's Account Number,Password,and bank account.Using this data,users can withdraw, deposit, and view their account balance.
+This Project is to make an Automated Teller Machine with user's Account Number,Password,and bank account.Using this data,users can withdraw, deposit,and view their account balance.

 To run the project\
 1.Download all the code files (total 3)\